ch33nchan/travel-agent/README.md

-# Trip Planner: Your Autonomous Travel Companion 🌍✈️
+# travel-agent

-Welcome to Trip Planner, your ultimate autonomous agent powered by Crew AI.
+Welcome to Trip Planner, your ultimate autonomous agent powered by crew AI.
 Whether you're planning a spontaneous weekend getaway or a meticulously organized world tour, Trip Planner has got you covered.
 With seamless integration of Serper API for automated Google search, Browserless API for headless browsing, and the versatility of GPT-3.5/4, your trip planning experience is about to level up!

 ## Features: